underbluewaters/oregon-next/data/src/CitySearch.md

   1. Simplify the sketch in a way that preserves the general shape but reduces the number of points
-  2. For each point, run the flatbush neighbor search for the 3 closest cities, tracking how often each city is found
+  2. For each point, run the flatbush neighbor search for the 3 closest cities, tracking how often each city is found.
+This spatial index is already built and stored in a compact format so this process is very efficient.
   3. Rank cities by their number of occurances in the searches, and pick the 3 closest ones.
   4. (Optional) If necessary perform an actual eucludian distance calculation